Alpha and Omega Semiconductor Limited

 Cash vs Debt

-With $191.0M in cash and $29.1M in debt, AOSL maintains more liquidity than leverage.
-This favorable balance sheet position can be an asset when capital markets become less accommodating.
+The balance sheet looks solid with $191.0M in cash comfortably exceeding the $29.1M debt load.
+A net cash position generally provides financial flexibility during uncertain economic periods.
 Free cash flow is running at -$37.3M, which bears watching.
 Negative free cash flow can be acceptable during heavy investment periods but needs to improve over time.
-ROE of -12.6% points to negative capital efficiency, indicating how much profit the company produces per dollar of shareholder equity.
+Return on equity stands at -12.6%, which is negative for the sector.
+ROE measures how effectively a company uses shareholder capital to generate profits.
 Revenue has pulled back from $777.6M (2022) to $696.2M (2025), a 10% decline worth watching.